 - Use these tips to use Google Slides on digital platforms other than Google Classroom

 - Learn how to use Google Classroom with this Step by Step Guide for Homeschool Parents

 Get an Affordable Printer for Your Home

-When you add up the costs of printing, it may be worth it to invest in an affordable, simple printer for your homeschool.
+When you add up the costs of printing, it may be worth it to invest in an affordable, simple printer for your homeschool or classroom.
 Set it up so only you have access to the printer and keep most copies black and white to save on ink.
-A printer can be a great tool for your homeschool.